Popax21/synaTudor/README.md

   loaded by the libfprint TOD fork.

 ## Building / Installation
-The same build system used by libfprint, meson, is used to for this project.
+The same build system used by libfprint, meson, is used for this project.
 During the first build, the Windows driver is automatically downloaded and extracted. `innoextract` has to be installed for this.
 To build and install all contained parts, execute: